pizzasteve101/SUNDOWN-UI/README.md

 2. Install dependencies: `npm install`

 **Usage:**
-To start the project, run: `npm start`
+To start the project, run: `npm start or npm run dev`

 **Contributing:**
 Feel free to contribute by opening issues or submitting pull requests.